Donearm/scripts/README.md

 occasionally use still, this to tweet the interesting news from the rss feeds I follow

+#### pick\_random\_file.sh

+Returns the name of a file, randomly picked in a given path among those matching an extension (or any kind of file at all if no extension is selected)

 #### plowdown\_parallel.sh

 Use plowdown to download in parallel when downloading from different sites